zerospiel/docs/docs/admin/ksm/ksm-multiclusterservice.md

 Refer to "Templating Custom Values" in [Deploy beach-head Services using Cluster Deployment](../../user/services/beach-head.md#configuring-custom-values) for more information about dynamic custom values.

 ## Service Dependencies
 Refer to "Service Dependencies" in [Deploy beach-head Services using Cluster Deployment](../../user/services/beach-head.md#service-dependencies) for more information about service depedencies.
-The only difference compared to ClusterDeployment is that when using service dependencies in a MultiClusterService object, the dependencies will be evaluated separately for each of the matching clusters.
+The only difference compared to a `ClusterDeployment` is that when using service dependencies in a `MultiClusterService` object, the dependencies will be evaluated separately for each of the matching clusters.

 ### Services Priority and Conflict